-57th Annual Virtual Freedom Fund Awards Ceremony
+58th Annual Freedom Fund Awards Ceremony

 VOTE!
 Because Our Lives Depend on It

-Save the Date: September 29, 2022
+Save the Date: November 1, 2023

 The annual fundraiser dinner for the NAACP is an awards ceremony where the Jacksonville Branch pays tribute to those who have dedicated their time and energy in pursuing equality in a variety of areas.
 The awardees represent interests in education, government, business, and community service.